How to Follow Car Seat Laws

 Car seat laws are set into place in order to help children from being injured or killed in the event of an accident.
 Each year, the leading cause of death in children is motor vehicle accidents, making it imperative that you learn more about these laws, the different types of car seats available and how to properly install one.

 Booster seat laws vary by state, which means you should learn more about your state and local laws along with the types of car seats, safe installation and proper use.
 A booster seat age is recommended for various types of seats in order to maximize your child’s protection and prevent injury in the event of an accident.
-You can find more information regarding laws, penalties and violations, the types of seat and installation tips in the sections that have been provided below.
+You can find state-specific information regarding laws, penalties, types of car seats and installation tips by visiting your state’s page:

 Select a state to begin: